-The program is not restricted to the DPL subset of the CICS API when it runs in the local CICS region, and can use the full API.
+The program is not restricted to the DPL subset of the CICS API when it runs in the local CICS region and can use the full API.

-A program is always restricted to the DPL subset when it is invoked in a remote region via a DPL request, regardless of this option.
+A program is always restricted to the DPL subset when it is called in a remote region with a DPL request, regardless of this option.

-Note: You can reset this value by overtyping it with a different value.
+You can reset this value by typing over it with a different value.